 One of the core aims of the journal is to promote work with a potential for producing long-term impact, either through innovative research or by generating creative solutions.
 Papers that reflect our mission to influence change makers into building more sustainable futures, are particularly encouraged.

 Articles should follow expected academic standards in terms of their structure.
 Although there is no prescriptive format, the structure of the manuscript should remain constant and accessible throughout and must fit with the arguments made.

 The journal aims to publish papers written in a scholarly style and with academic content that is coherent, relevant and pertinent.
-The editors welcome papers on complex ideas that are exposed in an appropriate and easily accessible style.
+The editors welcome papers on complex ideas which are exposed in an appropriate and easily accessible style.